boto/boto3/docs/source/guide/security.rst

 determined by the AWS service you are using, and other factors including the sensitivity of your data, your organization’s requirements, and applicable laws and regulations.

-Boto 3 follows the `shared responsibility model <https://aws.amazon.com/compliance/shared-responsibility-model>`_ through the specific AWS services it supports.
+Boto3 follows the `shared responsibility model <https://aws.amazon.com/compliance/shared-responsibility-model>`_ through the specific AWS services it supports.
 For AWS service security information, see the `AWS service security documentation page <https://aws.amazon.com/security/?id=docs_gateway#aws-security>`_ and `AWS services that are in scope of AWS compliance efforts by compliance program <https://aws.amazon.com/compliance/services-in-scope/>`_.